tuongphantrue/house-price-emailer/README.md

 ## Design

+Each section - every source's table, the typical-price summary, and the sample listings - is collapsible using the CSS "checkbox hack": a hidden checkbox drives its content's visibility via a CSS sibling selector (`:checked ~`), toggled by clicking a `<label>` pointed at that checkbox - no JavaScript involved (email clients block it anyway).
+An earlier version used the native HTML `<details>`/`<summary>` element instead, which is the more "correct" HTML5 way to do this and needs no CSS at all - but Gmail doesn't reliably preserve its interactive behavior, even though the markup itself is valid, so it just sat there looking static.
+The checkbox-hack technique is a different mechanism (CSS selectors, not element-native behavior) that's specifically documented as working in Gmail's CSS engine, which is why this switched to it.
+Verified functionally rather than just structurally: rendered both the checked and unchecked HTML through a real browser engine and confirmed the collapsed version comes out genuinely shorter (the hidden content actually disappears, not just present-but-styled-the-same), not just that the checkbox/label tags were there.
+All sections default open (checked), so the email is fully readable at a glance without clicking anything - collapsing is for tidying up, not required.
+In a client that doesn't support the `:checked ~` sibling selector, it degrades to showing everything expanded permanently, same as before any of this existed - no broken layout either way.

 The email uses a warm ochre header band (the color of Hanoi's French-colonial building facades throughout the Old Quarter) over a cream content panel, with a serif/sans type pairing (Georgia for headings and